NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 A community of practice (CoP) is a group of people who "share a concern or a passion for something they do and learn how to do it better as they interact regularly" ([Introduction to communities of practice](https://wenger-trayner.com/introduction-to-communities-of-practice/)).
 This document gives guidance on forming and running a CoP.

+As Emily Webber, author of [Building Successful Communities of Practice](https://www.goodreads.com/book/show/29155800-building-successful-communities-of-practice), says:
+> Connecting with other people, finding a sense of belonging and the need for support are natural human desires.
+Employees who don't feel supported at work don't stay around for long &mdash; or if they do, they quickly become unmotivated and unhappy.
+At a time when organisational structures are flattening and workforces are increasingly fluid, supporting and connecting people is more important than ever.
+This is where organisational communities of practice come in.

+Members of a CoP engage in joint activities and discussions, help each other and share information.
+They build relationships that enable them to learn from each other.

 # Scope

-CoPs are formed around a single subject which should be neither so narrow as to give little value to members (e.g. unit testing), nor so broad that it is difficult to find topics within the subject which are of broad interest to the group (e.g. all of software engineering).
+CoPs create relationships between their members based on a shared passion and commitment to a particular topic.
+They are formed around a single subject which should be neither so narrow as to give little value to members (e.g. unit testing), nor so broad that it is difficult to find topics within the subject which are of broad interest to the group (e.g. all of software engineering).
 We discuss scope more in [Format](#format), as the scope can have an implication for the most appropriate format.
-The subject should be of relevance to the goals of the organisation to attract investment (see [Time](#time)), e.g. testing would be an appropriate subject for an organisation which delivers software, basket weaving would not, public speaking may be.
+As well as being of interest to members, to attract investment (see [Time](#time)) the subject should also be of relevance to the goals of the organisation, e.g. testing would be an appropriate subject for an organisation which delivers software, basket weaving would not, public speaking may be.

 # Goals